leod/posh/README.md

 # posh

-`posh` is a type-safe OpenGL wrapper library with the aim of making graphics programming enjoyable.
+`posh` is a type-safe OpenGL ES 3.0 wrapper library with the aim of making graphics programming enjoyable.

 ## Example